Xanir/thomson-reuters-interview-assignment/README.md

 Then locally host the /dist folder

-This can also be run in developer mode byu running
+To run this project in livew reload mode run

 ```
 npm run dev
 ```